TusharJade/E-commerce-P0-scrrens/README.md

 You will find Login and sign up page on https://p0-ecom.netlify.app/html%20and%20css/authentication/login/login

-In this page you will find login and sign up pages
+In this page you will find login and sign up pages, and the login button you can see in heading will be converted into Logout button once a person logged in.

 ---